-The verb "remember" is present tense, whereas "repent" is aorist; the first indicates a continuous attitude, the second a decisive break.
+The verb "remember" is present tense, whereas "repent" is a rist.
+The first indicates a continuous attitude, the second a decisive break.
 In other words, the church needed to constantly call to remembrance, but choose to make a break in a decisive moment.

-Beloved, to recapture a forsaken first love we must remember-that is, look back, reflect on what we once had.
+Friends, if we're going to recapture a forsaken first love we must remember-that is, look back, reflect on what we once had.
 Then we must repent-do a 180, no more business as usual.
 What's more...

 3. We must repeat.
 In verse 5 Jesus exhorts, "Do the things you did at first [KJV 'Do the first works']."
 Notice the Ephesians were "doing" but NOT doing the "first works."
 What are the first works they needed to rediscover?